People's Revolutionary Army (Grenada): American invasion

 After Bishop's death, Hudson Austin established a Military Revolutionary Council composed entirely of 16 Army officers.
 Martial law was declared and 24-hour immediate curfew imposed.
 Violators were to be shot on sight, but none were.
 The curfew lasted four days and many prominent citizens were arrested.
 They included former Bishop officials, PRA officers and NJM members thought to be disloyal.

 On 25 October 1983, the vanguard of 7,600 troops from the United States, and 350 from the Caribbean Peace Force, invaded Grenada, encountering resistance from the People's Revolutionary Army.
 On the morning before the invasion, the PRAF mustered a permanent force of 463 men, supplemented by 257 militia and 58 untrained NJM party members.
 The multinational intervention was also opposed by 636 armed Cuban construction workers under the leadership of 43 Cuban military advisers.
 The combat was occasionally intense for two days, but hostilities were declared ceased by U.S. forces on Nov.
 2, 1983.

 A Pentagon historical study of Operation Urgent Fury later reported: "US forces lost 19 killed and 116 wounded.
 Cuban forces lost 25 killed, 59 wounded and 638 captured.
 Grenadian forces suffered 45 killed and 358 wounded; at least 24 civilians killed."

-By 27 October 1983, most of the Grenadian soldiers had either fled into the jungles or shed their military uniforms in an attempt to blend with the civilian population.
+By 27 October 1983, most of the Grenadian soldiers had either fled into the forests and mountains or shed their military uniforms in an attempt to blend with the civilian population.
 Many of these soldiers were pointed out by their opponents to U.S. troops and arrested.
 The PRAF was disbanded and the island's police force was reconstituted and retrained.

+Post-invasion

 In 1986, 18 Grenadians were tried by a Grenadian court for the 19 deaths that occurred at Ft.
 Rupert on Oct.
 19, 1983.
 Seventeen defendants were convicted by a jury of murder or manslaughter, including eight PRA officers and three soldiers.
 All were imprisoned on the island while supporters waged a long-running campaign to free the so-called Grenada 17.
 The last of the 17 were released from Richmond Hill Prison in 2009 after serving up to 26 years in prison.